-After graduating from high school, I pursued an interdisciplinary double diploma degree in Public Administration (B.A.) and European Studies (B. Sc.).
-During my undergraduate studies in Münster, Germany, I spent semesters abroad at Sciences Po, Lille, France, and at Universiteit Twente, Enschede, Netherlands.
+After graduating from high school in 2008, I pursued an interdisciplinary double diploma degree in Public Administration (B.A.) at Westtfälische Wilhelms-Universität Münster and European Studies (B. Sc.) at Universiteit Twente, NL.
+During my undergraduate studies in, I spent a semester abroad at Sciences Po, Lille, France.
 I conducted a three-month internship in Santiago de Chile and travelled to the The Hague, Taiwan and Beijing, China as leading student delegate of the World Model United Nations (World MUN) conferences.
 I finished my B.A. with an honours thesis on Simone de Beauvoir’s novel Les Mandarins, examining different conceptions of freedom via an analysis of the novel’s male and female characters.

 Following my passion for existentialist and feminist philosophy, I completed my M.A. in Political Science with a specialization in Political Philosophy at Brock University, St. Catharines, Canada, on a full academic scholarship.
 In the Canadian academic context, I was first introduced to critical scholarly activism against settler colonialism and petro-capitalism.
 I completed my M.A. with a major research paper (MRP) conceptualizing the figure of a public intellectual at the example of Simone de Beauvoir’s literary and political writings.
 The thesis has been published as a book chapter called Beauvoir as a ‘Public Intellectual’ Fusing Ethics and Politics into Responsibility in the bilingual volume Simone de Beauvoir.
 Lectures actuelles et regards sur l’avenir / Simone de Beauvoir.
 Today’s readings and glances on the future.